seli33/knowledgebase-for-rag/rag_knowledge_base.md

 **Example questions:**
 - What topics are covered?
 - Can I see the syllabus ?
+- What is the course?

 ### Duration of Course
 The course is 24 Weeks long.
 21 Weeks for the course contents and 3 Weeks for Project works.